 - 10 drops eucalyptus essential oil

-Combine all ingredients in hot water and soak for as long as you can.
+Combine all ingredients in a hot water bath and soak for as long as you can.
 The salts and baking soda draw out impurities and excess water while delivering a dose of natural minerals.
 The essential oil is stimulating, rejuvenating, and great for congestion.

-How To Take A Detox Bath
+How to Take a Detox Bath

 Fill the tub with hot water.
 It’s recommended that you use the hottest water you can comfortably stand because the warmer the water, the more you’ll sweat.
 And the more you sweat, the more you detox.